Skip to main content

 • Ambulatory Lung Transplant Service

-• Service Requirement: Transplant Specific Staffing (longitudinal, up to 12 months)
+• Service Requirement: Transplant Specific Staffing (longitudinal, 12 months)

-• Solid Organ Transplant Clinic (longitudinal, up to 12 months)
+• Solid Organ Transplant Clinic: (longitudinal, 40 weeks)

 After completion of the above inpatient and outpatient solid organ transplant experiences, the resident will have the opportunity to create their own schedule for the 2nd half of the residency year based upon clinical interests.